autarch/presentations/why-do-programmers-love-rust/index.md

 [doc.rs](https://docs.rs/)

 Note:
+* "Crates" are Rust's name for packages, both libraries and executables.
 * crates.io is the official package repo
     * Like CPAN.
 * lib.rs has a much better search system